nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 might be in for a surprise: there isn't - and there probably can't be - a pluggable solution if you didn't plan ahead.

-Talking about application state in web applications the redux pattern quickly comes to mind.
+Talking about application state in web applications the Redux pattern quickly comes to mind.
 It can be seen as an extension of the [command pattern](https://en.wikipedia.org/wiki/Command_pattern) - a common tool for implementing undo-redo.
 Redux provides a good foundation